 "We know that you are just as passionate about children’s books as we are.
 Our clients’ work spans every age and every genre—from picture books to middle-grade and young adult fiction, from historical novels and fantasy to books that tackle important contemporary issues.

-“While we give every submission careful consideration, we look for unforgettable, life-changing books: literary stories, high-concept speculative fiction, unique fantasy adventure, humor, and character-driven picture books.
+"While we give every submission careful consideration, we look for unforgettable, life-changing books: literary stories, high-concept speculative fiction, unique fantasy adventure, humor, and character-driven picture books.
 At this time, we only consider picture book submissions from author-artists (someone who is both author and artist of their work, not a team).
 We gravitate toward the timeless, not the trendy.
 We don’t typically handle textbooks, novelty, craft, how-to or coloring books—and we don’t handle any adult works."
 (Link)